 How many people will this cake serve?

-That really depends how hungry people are!
+That really depends how big you cut the slices!

 I always say that loaf cakes will easily feed 12 people.
 But if people want a thicker slice then obviously it will be a little less.